Harmonic dipoles and the relaxation of the neo-Hookean energy in 3D elasticity: Regularity of inverses of maps in

-The uniform convergence $w_k\to w$ of Part VI translates, in particular, into the a.e.~pointwise convergence of the maps $\vec W_k$ in \eqref{eq:w_k_3D} to the map $(\widehat{u_1^{-1}},\widehat{u_2^{-1}})$ in the statement of the proposition.
+The uniform convergence $w_k\to w$ of Part IV translates, in particular, into the a.e.\ convergence of the maps $\vec W_k$ in \eqref{eq:w_k_3D} to the map $(\widehat{u_1^{-1}},\widehat{u_2^{-1}})$ in the statement of the proposition.
 On the other hand, Lemma \ref{le:uvSobolev} shows that the gradients of the maps $\vec W_k$ are equiintegrable because

 for any measurable subset $A\subset\pi(\widetilde \Om_{\vec b})$.
 Therefore, the limit $(\widehat{u_1^{-1}},\widehat{u_2^{-1}})$ also belongs to $W^{1,1}(\widetilde \Omega_{\vec b}, \R^2)$, finishing the proof. \end{proof}